Subtropical Storm Ana forms in the Atlantic, 1st named storm of season

 TAMPA, Fla.
 (WFLA) — Ten days before the start of hurricane season, Subtropical Storm Ana formed in the Atlantic Ocean near Bermuda, becoming the first named storm of the year.

-Ana is about 200 miles northeast of Bermuda with maximum sustained winds of 45 mph.
-It’s moving west-southwest at 3 mph, according to the NHC’s latest advisory.
+At 4 p.m.
+Saturday, Ana was about 205 miles northeast of Bermuda with maximum sustained winds of 40 mph.
+It’s moving northeast at 5 mph, according to the NHC’s last advisory.

-“The storm is moving toward the west-southwest near 3 mph.
-A continued slow and erratic motion is expected through tonight, followed by a faster northeastward motion on Sunday and Monday,” the NHC said.
+“The storm is moving toward the northeast near 5 mph.
+A faster motion toward the northeast is expected tonight through Monday,” the advisory said.

-A tropical storm watch is in effect for Bermuda.
-The storm is no threat to Florida.